-Although international money transfers were traditionally conducted via banks, it’s now possible to take advantage of peer-to-peer banking services for money transfers.
-These services provide networks where people can share access to currencies without the need of a central server, allowing you to cut out the middle man.
+Although international money transfers are traditionally conducted via banks, it’s now possible to take advantage of peer-to-peer banking services for money transfers.
+These services provide networks where people can share access to currencies without the need for a central server, allowing you to cut out the middleman.
 As a result, the money transfer process is simplified and you can save money.

 How do peer-to-peer money transfers work?

 First, you need to select how much money you wish to transfer and where you’re sending it.
 You can then upload your funds to your money transfer provider, which will then convert your money at the mid-market rate and match you with a person sending funds in the opposite direction.